pamelakwong/complete/balanced_life/README.md

 Like how we're learning to program games into computers, we also must learn how to program healthy habits into our minds for a balanced lifestyle.

-Balance: Small Problems ---> Big Problems
+Balance_Life: Small Problems ---> Big Problems
 Emotional State instance(s) are contained in Mental State.
 Emotional State instance(s) are passed into Physical State.
 Mental State instance(s) are passed into Social State.